Jacreator/alx-low_level_programming/0x02-functions_nested_loops/README.md

-The file 8-24_hours.c prints the minute of 24 hours The file 9-times_table.c print the time table format The file 10-add.c adds the two input giveing to the add function
+The file 8-24_hours.c prints the minute of 24 hours The file 9-times_table.c print the time table format The file 10-add.c adds the two input giveing to the add function The file 11-print_to_98.c prints from the input numbet to 98 from positive or negative direction